Fleurdel34/Sarter-Website-Refactoring/README.md

 As you can see, an architecture has already been defined for the project.The predefined architecture includes the following:

-- `components` folder: contains every reusable components (header and pie-chart)
+- `components` folder: contains every reusable components (header, pie-chart and statistics)
-- `pages` folder: contains components used for routing: dashboard, country-detail and not-found
+- `pages` folder: contains components used for routing: dashboard, country-detail with child component (medal-chart) and not-found
-- `models` folder: contains interfaces used for data (olympic and participation)
+- `models` folder: contains interfaces used for data (olympic, participation and statistics)
 - `service` folder: contains data.service.ts file.
     `file` data.service: contains an array included the data of `olympic.json` file.